Para ver aviso público Traducciones, Acceso a la LEP y las Directrices de Accesibilidad y más, haga clic aquí.

 Upang tingnan Pagsasalin Pampublikong Abiso, Access sa LEP at Mga Alituntunin ng Accessibility at higit pa, mag-click dito.

 The HRTPO public involvement and community outreach process provides the review of transportation plans and programs as they are being developed and as they go into HRTPO’s approval process.
-The opportunity to review and comment on the documents, plans and programs is advertised through the HRTPO website, social media, media advisories to regional news providers, messages to HRTPO’s list of interested parties, distribution to the member jurisdictions, advertisements at the office location, and via mail to partner organizations for posting at their locations.
+The opportunity to review and comment on the documents, plans and programs is advertised through the HRTPOcial medi website, soa, media advisories to regional news providers, messages to HRTPO’s list of interested parties, distribution to the member jurisdictions, advertisements at the office location, and via mail to partner organizations for posting at their locations.
 The HRTPO provides a public review and comment period of no less than 14 days for LRTP and TIP updates, the associated regional Conformity Analyses (RCA) for Air Quality,and special studies and reports developed by the HRTPO staff.

 The public participation and notification processes of the HRTPO satisfy the individual public participation policies of HRTPO planning partners in accordance with Federal regulations and guidelines.
 To view Public Notice Translations, Access to LEP and Accessibility Guidelines and more, click here.

 The HRTPO will strive to provide reasonable accommodations and services for persons who require special assistance to participate in this public involvement opportunity.
 Contact Kendall Miller, Principal Administrator of Public Involvement & Title VI at (757) 420-8300 or firstname.lastname@example.org for more information.

 Hampton Roads 2040 Long-Range Transportation Plan: Candidate Project Evaluation Title VI/Environmental Justice Methodology: DRAFT Report